 Apple Juice.
 Sweetens the tea (so it isn’t too sour and bitter); Rich in polyphenols and Vitamin C.

 Turmeric.
 Powerful anti-inflammatory effects; High in antioxidants; Boosts brain-derived neurotropic factor; Can help fight depression; May delay aging and fight age-related chronic diseases.
-Turmeric works best when consumed with black pepper so you can also grind some into your tea (I think this tastes kind of weird) or grind some onto a snack you eat around the same time.
+Turmeric is a natural MAO Inhibitor, and so can also prolong or intensify the psychedelic experience.
+Turmeric works best when consumed with black pepper so you should also grind a pinch into your tea or grind some onto a snack you eat around the same time.

-Honey.
+Raw Honey.
 Rich in antioxidants; Can improve cholesterol levels; Can lower triglycerides (a risk factor for heart disease); Promotes wound and burn healing; Works well as a cough suppressant.
 Consuming honey with psilocybin, while also cutting all processed foods and added / refined sugars during the same period, also helps treat sugar addiction.
 Honey is also pretty essential if you want the tea to taste good.
 Also there is a good chance the tea will make you vomit, and honey can help heal / soothe your esophagus.
+Raw honey is better than pasteurized honey, as pasteurized honeys can contain added sugars.
 Detailed research on the health benefits of honey is available here.